mysociety/puppet-dovecot/README.md

 ## Limitations

-Currently this module has only been tested on Debian 7, and only configures some very basic settings that are relevant to our usage.
+Currently this module only configures some very basic settings that are relevant to our usage, and has only been tested on Debian 7 and 9.

 Uses `contain` rather than the `anchor` pattern, so requires at least Puppet 3.4.